100 Years of History

 A glad reunion to you!”

-Another special moment was burning the mortgage on the Sunday School building.
-In 1965, the front steps were removed and a narthex built.
+In 1965, the front steps were removed to build a narthex.
 Magsam’s tales, always beginning with “when I was a boy…,” were often remembered in following years.
-He served as Pastor Emeritus, attended the 50th anniversary, and died in Bayville in 1980.
+He served as Pastor Emeritus and attended the 50th anniversary, and passed away in Bayville in 1980.

 Pastor Magsam highlighted some “old-timers” still around during his time: